Guidance on the “Covid 19 vaccine”

 Rituximab is special as it may have specific effects on the ability to develop immunising antibodies.
 We would recommend that if you have had rituximab within six months you call our office for advice before vaccination.
 If you have rituximab due in the next 2 months, again call us.

 Will my medications prevent me from developing an adequate immune response?
+And should I get “the third vaccination”

 We are not able to answer this, but our best thoughts are that you will still mount a meaningful response though possibly not as strong as a patient who is not on immunosuppressive drugs.
 It will still offer meaningful protection.
+In terms of a booster, at the time of updating this page (Aug 31 2021) our feeling is that we have not seen compelling published data to be able to recommend what is done.
+Remember expert opinion is useful, but what we need are good quality studies to inform us

 Will my disease flare after vaccination?

 Whilst there are case reports of autoimmune diseases flaring after infections and vaccination, our current advice is that this very small risk is balanced by the individual and population benefits of vaccination.
 Vaccination is about protecting you, your loved ones, and the rest Ontario.
+As of late August 2021 we have seen about 25 to 30 flares of RA from a patient population of over 2000.
+So yes, we nbelieve the vaccine could trigger a flare, but we are learning month by month.
+We still feel this is not a reason to avoid protecting yourself and your family.

 Do we know how long I will be protected for?